-Ovarian cancer is the growth of malignant or cancerous cells in the ovaries.
+Ovarian cancer is the growth of malignant or cancerous cells in the ovaries, which are part of a woman’s reproductive system.
 The ovaries are small, almond-shaped organs on each side of a woman’s uterus.
-They store eggs and produce hormones.
+They store eggs and produce the hormones estrogen and progesterone.

 At The University of Kansas Cancer Center, our gynecologic cancer specialists provide the most advanced methods for the screening and diagnosis of ovarian cancer as well as leading-edge treatments.
 Our multidisciplinary team of specialists works in tandem to provide comprehensive, compassionate and personalized care for women with ovarian cancer.

 Our gynecologic cancer specialists are leaders in the field, and include highly specialized surgical, radiologic and gynecologic oncologists.
 Together, they will work to ensure your successful treatment for ovarian cancer by designing the best integrated plan of care that suits you and your precise needs.